Run below to install latest Tiron binary to /usr/local/bin

 You might have a set of actions you want to reuse in different runs.

-would be useful here.
+job would be useful here.
 A job is defined as a set of actions

-.
+that you can use in a run.
 To define a job, you give it a name

 and the set of actions it contains.
 And you can also include another job in a job.